NE

 Notes on serotonin

 07-06-2020: The assignment of serotonin to the organization of anti-predation defenses may require some explaining because this chemical is usually thought of as some kind of happy juice due to evidence from SSRI-type drugs that elevating its concentration in the brain can often produce a mood elevation in clinically depressed patients.
 I propose that the anti-predation defenses organized by serotonin have a short-term part and a long-term part (called phasic and tonic, respectively, when referring to individual neurons).
 One predator emergency would trigger only the short-term part, organized by a single burst of serotonin release in the brain and spinal cord.
 (Four of the eight serotonin-releasing brain nuclei innervate the spinal cord, where our fastest reflexes are organized, which we need to escape from lunging predators.)
 Multiple predator emergencies happening within too short a time would induce the long-term part.
 Paradoxically, this part would be organized by a long-term reduction in the release of serotonin to below its normally non-zero baseline level, probably due to upregulation of the inhibitory 1B serotonin autoreceptors on the serotonergic presynaptic terminals.
 Depressed mood would ensue, which we know involves little physical activity.
 This can now be interpreted as the patient moving slowly or not at all to escape the notice of the local predator—the sloth strategy.
 SSRIs increase the long-term serotonin levels in the brain, thereby suppressing the long-term anti-predation adaptations, thereby producing a mood elevation—while increasing rates of all-causes premature death in patients by 33%!
 (See: The Mortality and Myocardial Effects of Antidepressants Are Moderated by Preexisting Cardiovascular Disease: A Meta-Analysis.
 Maslej MM, Bolker BM, Russell MJ, et al. Psychother Psychosom.
 2017;86:268-282.)
-Apparently, the present environment contains real existential threats for some people (dominance contests leading to social hierarchies?) equivalent to the presence of a predator.
-Some of the social, occupational, and physical impairments associated with depression may be pre-existing and causative of the depressive symptoms, which can be read as a withdrawing from the fray that confers a net survival benefit.
+Apparently, the present environment contains real existential threats for some people (dominance contests leading to social hierarchies?) equivalent to the presence of a predator, and depression can be read as a withdrawing from the fray that confers a net survival benefit.
+Other neuromodulators will also show desensitization phenomena, notably dopamine, where this can lead to addiction or, in the social aspect, ADHD or hedonic adaptation.

 The modal-brain theory